-Essays earning a score of 6 adequately analyze the strategies that the speaker uses to praise his subject and move his audience.
+Essays earning a score of 6 adequately develop a position on the ethics of offering incentives for charitable acts.
+The evidence used is appropriate.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 analyze the strategies that the speaker uses to praise his subject and move his audience.
-These essays may, however, provide uneven, inconsistent, or limited explanations.
+5 Essays earning a score of 5 develop a position on the ethics of offering incentives for charitable acts.
+These essays may, however, provide uneven, inconsistent, or limited explanations or evidence.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.